 This is part of a wider set of policies and procedures that govern the way SG Fleet operates.
 Our policies and procedures are aligned to our values, govern the way we operate and reflect how we manage our potential human rights issues with regard to operations and supply chain.
-These include our Employee Code of Conduct, Employment Screening, Equal Opportunity and Diversity and Whistleblower policies and our Supplier Code of Conduct.
+These include our Employee Code of Conduct, Employment Screening, Equal Opportunity and Diversity

+Policy, Whistleblower Policy, Procurement Policy and Supplier Code of Conduct.
 Compliance with business policies and procedures is monitored through an internal audit programme.